Honda Civic (eighth generation): Other markets

-The Civic Hybrid was introduced to Malaysia in August 2007.
-It was launched in China in November 2007 and in India in June 2008.
+The Civic Hybrid was introduced to Southeast Asian markets such as Malaysia in August 2007.
+It was launched in China in November 2007, Singapore in end-2007 and in India in June 2008.

 Motorsport

 The Honda Civic Hybrid competed in 24 Hours Nürburgring in 2007, finishing 108th out of 220 teams starting.
 The twenty-four-hour race is held around the Nürburgring, one of the world's most grueling courses.
 A Group N spec Honda Civic Hybrid raced in the Jim Clark Rally and took second in class.